narky/captureWeb/README.md

-capture web to png or jpg based by [PhantomJS](http://phantomjs.org/)
+capture web to png or jpg based on [PhantomJS](http://phantomjs.org/)

 web services using [koa@next](http://koajs.com/)